(Disclosure: Some of the links below may be affiliate links)

 And even advanced education such as for Bachelor and Master degrees is subsidized by the state.
 You will very rarely pay more than 2000 CHF per year for a school.
 And this is already on the high of the fees.
 My parents never spent more than 1200 CHF per year for my education.

-However, you need to keep in mind that some schools are charging more for foreigners.
+However, you need to keep in mind that most schools are charging significantly more for foreigners.
 If you are not Swiss, you may have to pay more than, especially at the university level.

-Healthcare is another thing that is really expensive in Switzerland.
+Healthcare is another thing that is very expensive in Switzerland.
 Here, health insurance is mandatory.
 Every member of your household will have to pay health insurance.
-It can easily go for 300 CHF per person and month.
+It can quickly go for 300 CHF per person and month.

 And even though you are insured, there are still many things you will have to pay for yourself.
 Each insurance also has a deductible.
 And a visit to the doctor or some drugs at the pharmacy can very quickly pile up.

 Together my wife and I pay close to 800 CHF per month in health insurance.
 And we still have to pay almost everything ourselves because of our high deductible.